What is refrigerated freight transportation?

 Did You Know

 In America, California harvests a majority of fruits and vegetables.
 The western state is responsible for the production of more than 90 percent of the broccoli grown, 99 percent of US-consumed artichokes, 97 percent of kiwis, 97 percent of plums and 95 percent of celery, among many others.
+It’s important to maintain a proper reefer temperature for vegetables and fruits.

 What to Read Next: